 There is also a ‘functional value’ to anger: a benefit, even though the consequences may be dire.
 I had one client for whom anger gave him confidence because he was standing up for himself.
 It made him feel powerful.
 However, the underlying need for him was to feel heard.
 But the way he expressed himself had one of two responses, depending on who he was venting to.
 The first was to escalate a problem into a full-on row, both sides rigidly sticking to their point of view with no real understanding taking place.
 The other reaction was no reaction at all.
 Again with no real understanding taking place.
 In either case, he was not truly heard which was his subconscious need.

-Issues around anger can cause so many problems to an individual, whether it is suppressed or inappropriately expressed: impacting relationships, job security and even health.
+Issues around anger can cause so many problems to an individual, whether it is suppressed or inappropriately expressed.
+This can impact relationships, job security and even health.
 The answer is to learn how to express it, not to suppress it, and to learn how to deal with the issue which caused it, constructively.

 Whatever the cause of your anger, it is important to look at the underlying purpose of it first.
 Then to find a way to achieve that purpose that doesn’t negatively impact you, or others.
 Instead in a way which resolves the problem which created it in the first place.
 This can be an art-form in itself.

 I have a wonderful CD/MP3 called Control Your Anger which helps with anger management.
-Or, you might want to consider some one-to-one help to get understand your anger relationship to anger, triggers, or why you suppress it and how to manage it more effectively.
+Or, you might want to consider some one-to-one help.
+This will help you understand your anger relationship to anger, triggers, or why you suppress it and how to manage it more effectively.
 This way we can look at what is going on for you.
 Then we create tailored approaches which fit your specific circumstances.
 Does that sound good?
 Do get in touch.
 You’ll be glad you did.